 The primary purposes of this offering are to create a public market for our shares for the benefit of all shareholders, retain talented employees by providing them with equity incentives, and obtain additional capital.
-We plan to use the net proceeds of this offering as follows:
+We plan to use the net proceeds of this offering and the Concurrent Private Placements as follows:

-- § approximately US\$ to US\$ to invest in our marketing and branding efforts, including enhancing our brand coverage and promotional activities, setting up additional offline experience centers and growing our active customers; - § approximately US\$ to US\$ to expand our logistics network; - § approximately US\$ to US\$ to strengthen our IT infrastructure and technology capabilities; and - the balance for general corporate purposes, which may include working capital needs and potential acquisitions, investments and alliances, although we are not currently negotiating any such transactions.
+- approximately US\$60 million to invest in our marketing and branding efforts, including enhancing our brand coverage and promotional activities, setting up additional offline experience centers and growing our active customers; - approximately US\$30 million to expand our logistics network; - approximately US\$15 million to strengthen our IT infrastructure and technology capabilities; and - the balance for general corporate purposes, which may include working capital needs and potential acquisitions, investments and alliances, although we are not currently negotiating any such transactions.

-The foregoing represents our current intentions based upon our present plans and business conditions to use and allocate the net proceeds of this offering.
-Our management, however, will have significant flexibility and discretion to apply the net proceeds of this offering.
-If an unforeseen event occurs or business conditions change, we may use the proceeds of this offering differently than as described in this prospectus.
-See "Risk Factors - Risks Related to This Offering and our American Depositary Shares - You must rely on the judgment of our management as to the use of the net proceeds from this offering, and such use may not produce income or increase our ADS price."
+The foregoing represents our current intentions based upon our present plans and business conditions to use and allocate the net proceeds of this offering and the Concurrent Private Placements.
+Our management, however, will have significant flexibility and discretion to apply the net proceeds of this offering and the Concurrent Private Placements.
+If an unforeseen event occurs or business conditions change, we may use the proceeds of this offering and the Concurrent Private Placements differently than as described in this prospectus.
+See "Risk Factors - Risks Related to This Offering and our American Depositary Shares - You must rely on the judgment of our management as to the use of the net proceeds from this offering and the Concurrent Private Placements, and such use may not produce income or increase our ADS price."
 Pending any use described above, we plan to invest the net proceeds in short-term, interest-bearing, debt instruments or demand deposits.

-In using the proceeds of this offering, we are permitted under PRC laws and regulations as an offshore holding company to provide funding to our PRC subsidiaries only through loans or capital contributions and to our variable interest entities only through loans.
+In using the proceeds of this offering and the Concurrent Private Placements, we are permitted under PRC laws and regulations as an offshore holding company to provide funding to our PRC subsidiaries only through loans or capital contributions and to our variable interest entities only through loans.
 Subject to satisfaction of applicable government registration and approval requirements, we may extend inter-company loans to our PRC subsidiaries or make additional capital contributions to our PRC subsidiaries to fund their capital expenditures or working capital.
 We cannot assure you that we will be able to obtain these government registrations or approvals on a timely basis, if at all.
 See "Risk Factors - Risks Related to Our Corporate Structure - PRC regulation of loans to and direct investment in PRC entities by offshore holding companies and governmental control of currency conversion may delay or prevent us from using the proceeds of this offering to make loans to our PRC subsidiaries and consolidated variable interest entities or make additional capital contributions to our wholly foreign-owned subsidiaries in China, which could materially and adversely affect our liquidity and our ability to fund and expand our business."
-We will not receive any of the proceeds from the sale of ADSs by the selling shareholders.